- Understand the basics of MMA and how to implement that for betting on MMA fights.

 - Technical knockout (TKO) is more common in MMA, where the referee has to interfere as one fighter is unable to defend themselves due to strikes.

 - Submission usually involves one fighter “tapping” to a hold or move that the other opponent is performing on them.
 One fighter’s cornermen can also stop the fight, by “throwing in the towel” which is also counted as a submission.

 - Disqualification (DQ) can happen for a number of reasons during the fight or prior to it.
 There are a number of illegal moves such as eye gouging, head butting etc.. it is on the referee to warrant a DQ.

 - Decision involves the fight ending without any of the above, where the judges will decide who won on their scorecards.

 MMA Betting Strategy

 Betting on underpriced underdogs based on insightful knowledge of both fighters styles and recent performances is key to success in MMA betting.
-That’s why we can help with the latest UFC betting odds, predictions and tips, listed in out UFC and MMA section.
+That’s why we can help with the latest UFC betting odds, predictions, and tips, listed in our UFC and MMA section.

 Placing single bets on overwhelming favorites isn’t worth it unless you are putting a few hundred down.
 These UFC fighters Jon Jones, Khabib Nurmagomedov, and Amanda Nunes will more than likely be favorites heading into their next UFC fights.